breuleux/terminus/README.rst

 Then, position yourself in the root project directory and execute ::

+  export PYTHONPATH=/path/to/terminus:$PYTHONPATH
   bin/terminus resources/

+(You can put the export in your .bashrc to make it permanent).
 Then open your browser at ``http://localhost:8080/bash``.
 It should work fine with Chrome.
 I have not tried with any other browser, but it shouldn't be difficult to make Terminus work everywhere.
 Instead of ``bash``, you can also go to ``debug`` or ``python``.